The bathroom shelving is a key decorative storage space use to put hand towels, toilet paper, and hanging items.

 Cedar, Teak, Mahogany, and Red Oak are the best woods to put on bathroom walls.

-Make sure to apply a waterproofing sealer before using them since no wood has natural waterproofing ability.
+Make sure to apply a waterproofing sealer before using them since no wood has a natural waterproofing ability.

 Furthermore, I’ve answered some frequently asked questions as well.